Course Code: AG

 In addition to the asynchronous components of the course, the instructors will hold real-time Google Hangouts to encourage students to ask questions and engage directly with the instructors.
 These Hangouts will be announced 1-2 weeks in advance.

-The estimated time commitment to complete all course components is 4-6 hours per week, though this depends heavily on the student and his/her objectives in taking the course.
+The estimated time commitment to complete all course components is 4-6 hours per module, though this depends heavily on the student and his/her objectives in taking the course.

 All students who successfully complete the course will receive a digital certificate of completion, signed by the instructors.
-In order to successfully complete the course, students must score an average of 70% or higher on the quizzes and final exam, all of which are multiple choice.
-Students that score 85% or higher will receive certificates of completion with distinction.
+In order to successfully complete the course and receive a Certificate of Proficiency, students must score an average of 70% or higher on the quizzes and assignments, all of which are multiple choice.
+Students that score 85% or higher will receive Certificates of Proficiency with Distinction.
 While this course is not credit granting, we encourage students to work with their own institutions to explore the option of granting credit for online coursework.

 If you have any additional questions on the course structure or requirements, please email the SDSN Education Initiatives Team at email@example.com.
 For technical questions about the platform, please email, firstname.lastname@example.org.